coding-enthusiast003/news-app-using-bootstarp/README.md

 # 📰 News Website

 A dynamic news website that fetches and displays the latest news across various categories.
-Built using HTML, CSS, JavaScript, and Bootstrap, it integrates the News API to provide real-time updates.
+Built using HTML, CSS, JavaScript, and Bootstrap, it integrates the Gnews API to provide real-time updates.

 ## 📌 Features
 - 📰 Displays trending and latest news
 - 📂 Categorized news sections (Politics, Sports, Technology, etc.)
 - 📱 Fully responsive design for mobile and desktop
-- ⚡ Local storage caching to optimize API requests and reduce redundant fetches

 ## 🔹 Caching System (Optimized News Fetching)
 ✔ **How It Works:**